tbilloud/Compton-Camera/README.md

 2) Simulate pixel hits:
 - from Gate singles with gSingles2pixelHits()
 - from Allpix2 output with gHits2allpix2pixelHits()
-3) Reconsutruct cones:
+3) Reconstruct cones:
 - from Gate4 hits with gHits2cones_byEvtID()
 - from pixel hits (WIP)
 4) Check cones from a point sources:
 - validate_psource() plots cone projections.
 It's slow, ~1 sec per cone.
 - with GPU acceleration with validate_psource_gpu()
-5) Reconstruct 3D image:
+5) Reconstruct 3D image with:
-- with backprojection with backprojection().
+- simple backprojection with backprojection().
 It's slow, ~1 sec per cone.
-- with GPU acceleration with backprojection_gpu()
+- PU-accelerated backpropagation with backprojection_gpu()

 ### QT issues with Gate 10.0.1
 When using Qt-based code (e.g. napari) after simulation, the main.py script might fail with: